ashesh-0/Disentangle/README.md

 TODO: look at the distribution of the latent space
 One option is what I already have.
 But that will not tell me whether individual pixels are following bimodal distribution or not.
-The better option would be to
+The better option would be to pick few channels randomly and then collect their values and plot a histogram for each of them.